davewalker60/pmdup/pages/register.md

 1. Check your passport now to verfiy that it will still be valid on the date you travel to Mexico.
 2. Complete and submit [**the registration form**](snippets/coming-soon.md){:target="_blank"} (with your approximate travel dates) as soon as possible.
 3. Send your registration payment as soon as is convenient (especially if you are including a scholarship donation) and **no later than December 15th**.
-4. Once you've arranged your travel, complete [**the travel form**](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"}.
+4. Determine how long you'd like to stay.
+   * Some people arrive a few days early.
+   * On the day before camp starts, we [prepare the dance space](preparing-dance-space.md) and, if we get done, have a pre-camp dance in the evening.
-   > If you are there on Tuesday, please join us for weed pulling and a potential evening pre-camp dance.
-Also, [many people stay for a week or more after camp](attractions.md#post-camp-community), so consider extending your trip to join in the fun!)
+   * [Many people stay for a week or more after camp](attractions.md#post-camp-community), so consider extending your trip to join in the fun!

-   Learn more travel info at:
+5. Once you've arranged your travel, complete [**the travel form**](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"}.
+See more travel info at:
   * [Getting from Home to PM](./from-home-to-pm.md)
   * [Getting from CUN to PM](from-cun-to-pm.md)
   * [Travel Documents](travel-documents.md)
-5. Arrange your lodging.
+6. Arrange your lodging.
   * [Lodging options](lodging-options.md)
   * [Las Arenas booking info](booking-las-arenas.md) *(or jump directly to [**the Las Arenas booking form**](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"})*

-> Before December 15th, you are considered registered by completing step 1.<br>After December 15th, you are not considered registered until you've completed steps 1 and 2.
+> Before December 15th, you are considered registered by completing steps 1 and 2.<br>After December 15th, you are not considered registered until you've completed steps 1, 2, and 3.

 # Full attendance - [(register here)](https://docs.google.com/forms/d/e/1FAIpQLSd7atXw_w0jHAdo7dKQ6EoaH-AElo11niRYHc6ptRTmutRB6Q/viewform){:target="_blank"}